|

 Others collect quilts, but Donna Marcinkowski DeSoto is a collector of quilters.
 She promotes camaraderie among the unsuspecting with subtle nudges to come have a look, open invitations to join in group quilting challenges, and all-out harangues to drop everything and join in the fun.
 DeSoto's artwork has been exhibited at local and national venues, universities, hospitals, healing and charity projects, and in private residences.
 Her work has been featured in magazines and books.

-On her website Inspired Quilts she briefly presents her projects.
+On her website Site in English Inspired Quilts she briefly presents her projects.
 She has already successfully launched several quilt projects and published them as books.
-I participated in Inspired by the Beatles: An Art Quilt Challenge and Inspired by the National Parks.
+I participated in to site Inspired by the Beatles: An Art Quilt Challenge and to site Inspired by the National Parks.